 When I remember, I use spot metering.
 Meter off of the sky, not the sun.
 The harsh light from the sun can ruin your lens.
 Once your meter is showing proper exposure for the sky, focus on your subject and click away.

-6. Close down your aperture f/8 or smaller to add a starburst effect to your image.
+6. Don’t forget to close down your aperture f/8 or smaller to add a starburst effect to your image.

-7. Step back a little to frame your subject while continuing to pay attention to distracting backgrounds.
+7. Next, step back a little to frame your subject while continuing to pay attention to distracting backgrounds.

-8. Silhouettes can also be taken inside on a dreary day.
+8. Silhouette pictures can also be taken inside on a dreary day.

 Just look for a window with bright light and let your creative juices flow.

-9. Silhouette photos do not have to leave the subject completely black.
+9. Silhouette pictures do not have to leave the subject completely black.

 Partial silhouette photos offer an almost three dimensional feel to the image.